cylc/cylc-doc/src/glossary.rst

    task parameters
-   parameterisation
+   parameterization
-      Task parameterisation is one way of consolidating configuration in the :cylc:conf:`flow.cylc` file.
+      Task parameterization is one way of consolidating configuration in the :cylc:conf:`flow.cylc` file.
 Cylc implicitly loops over ranges or lists of pre-defined parameters to automatically generate sets of similar tasks.